d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 # Softmax Regression
+:label:`chapter_softmax`

-In the last two sections, we worked through implementations linear regression, building everything [*from scratch*](linear-regression-scratch.ipynb) and again [using Gluon](linear-regression-gluon.ipynb) to automate the most repetitive work.
+In the last two chapters, we worked through implementations linear regression, building everything from scratch (:numref:`chapter_linear_scratch`) and again using Gluon (:numref:`chapter_linear_gluon`) to automate the most repetitive work.

 Regression is the hammer we reach for when we want to answer *how much?* or *how many?* questions.
 If you want to predict the number of dollars (the *price*) at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you're probably looking for a regression model.